GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses: Abstract

 \section{Abstract}

-Code embedding is a keystone in the application of machine learning on several Software Engineering (SE) tasks, \textit{e.g.}, method name prediction and code clone detection.
-To be effective, the embedding needs to capture program semantics in a way that is effective and generic, in a sense being able to effectively support a plethora of SE tasks.
-To this end, we propose an approach (called \approach) that \textit{captures program semantics} through lexical and program dependence features via an effective combination of \textit{code analysis} and \textit{Graph Neural Networks}. \approach is \textit{generic}, i.e., it \textit{allows pre-training}, and it is \textit{effectively applicable to several SE downstream tasks}.
-We evaluate the effectiveness of \approach on three (3) tasks (method name prediction, solution classification and code clone detection), and compare it with four (4) similarly \textit{generic} code embedding baselines (Code2Seq, Code2Vec, CodeBERT, GraphCodeBERT) and seven (7) \textit{task-specific}, learning-based methods.
-In particular, \approach is more effective than both generic and task-specific learning-based baselines for all three tasks, with the exception of one task where it is slightly less effective than GraphCodeBERT.
-We also demonstrate through a purposely designed probing and ablation study that \approach effectively learns lexical and program dependence features and that pre-training improves its effectiveness.
+Code embedding is a keystone in the application of machine learning on several Software Engineering (SE) tasks.
+To effectively support a plethora of SE tasks, the embedding needs to capture program syntax and semantics in a way that is \textit{generic}.
+To this end, we propose the \textit{first self-supervised pre-training} approach (called \approach) which produces task-agnostic embedding of lexical and program dependence features. \approach achieves this via a synergistic combination of \textit{code analysis} and \textit{Graph Neural Networks}. \approach is \textit{generic}, it \textit{allows pre-training}, and it is \textit{applicable to several SE downstream tasks}.
+We evaluate the effectiveness of \approach on four (4) tasks (method name prediction, solution classification, mutation testing and overfitted patch classification), and compare it with four (4) similarly \textit{generic} code embedding baselines (Code2Seq, Code2Vec, CodeBERT, GraphCodeBERT) and \recheck{7} \textit{task-specific}, learning-based methods.
+In particular, \approach is more effective than both generic and task-specific learning-based baselines.
+It is also complementary and comparable to GraphCodeBERT (a larger and more complex model).
+We also demonstrate through a probing and ablation study that \approach learns lexical and program dependence features and that self-supervised pre-training improves effectiveness.